seL4/website/About/whitepaper.md

 {% svg /images/tries-shutterstock/sel4-principles.drawio.svg width="100%" %}
 </div>

-In the diagram, the seL4 kernel is the layer directly above the hardware, mediating access to it.
-On top of seL4, this example is running a virtual machine with untrusted code, some native applications with untrusted code, and some native applications with critical trusted code.
+In the diagram, the seL4 kernel is the layer directly above the hardware and mediates access to it.
+This example shows a virtual machine running on top of seL4.
+Some native applications in the virtual machine have untrusted code, and some have critical trusted code.
 The kernel isolates trusted from untrusted code and provides secure, controlled communication mechanisms between them.
-In the example, the system is configured to only allow communication via the trusted application, which for instance could implement custom security policies.
+In the example, the system is configured to only allow communication via the trusted applications, which for instance, could implement custom security policies.

 For detailed explanations of the terms used in this page, see our [FAQ](FAQ.html).
 For a more detailed introduction to seL4, read the full [White